CSC-DPR/eopf-cpm/CONTRIBUTING.md

 - protected property/methods/function
 - private property/methods/function
 - public staticmethod and classmethod (for classes)
+- protected staticmethod and classmethod (for classes)
-- public staticmethod and classmethod (for classes)
+- private staticmethod and classmethod (for classes)

 Each scope follow the alphabetic order